Goinza/Plugins-for-SRPG-Studio/Custom Unit Menu Window/$readme.txt

         and the other windows will be added according to the settings selected by the user.
     - Added option to set the inventory, unit stats and list of skills as data for the top section.
     - Added option to set list of available weapon types and list of skills as data for the bottom section.

+2.1 - June 3, 2020
+    - Fixed graphical bugs related to the inventory and weapon type sections.
+    - Fixed bug that would crash the game when inspecting an enemy unit's inventory.
+    - Added an alternative version of the stats section, that divides the stats into 3 columns instead of 2.
+    - Added an option to set the distance between the top and bottom sections.